slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

-> *'Humans make connections.
-Sometimes these connections grow.
-Sometimes they stay the same.
-Sometimes they collapse.'*

-Trust and vulnerability are correlated.

-Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding them.
-Good partnership: complementary skillsets with shared values.

-If you are struggling in your relationships, odds are, you are withholding your truth.
-You need to open up, tell the truth, be honest without fear of outcome and without any neediness.
-Don’t hide your feelings from people who show you theirs.

 > *'It happens to everyone as they grow up.
 You find out who you are and what you want, and then you realize that people you've known forever don’t see things the way you do.
 So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

-> *'You loose your identity, you loose people.' -- Amy Cuddy*
+> *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*

 Focus on what you can give.
 You receive in proportion to what you give.

 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
-Run away from people who treats you like you’re ordinary and be ready to loose people.
-Partner with people who wants you to be all you can be.
+Run away from people who treats you like you’re ordinary and partner with people who wants you to be all you can be.

 Hints:

+- Trust and vulnerability are correlated.
+If you are struggling in your relationships, odds are, you are withholding your truth.
+You need to open up, tell the truth, be honest without fear of outcome and without any neediness.
+Don’t hide your feelings from people who show you theirs.
 - If a person is nice to you and to nobody else, that person is not nice.
 - If you are lonely when you are not alone, you are in bad company.

-- Don’t be less just because they cannot be more.
+Humans make connections.
+Sometimes these connections grow.
+Sometimes they stay the same.
+Sometimes they collapse.

+> *'You loose your identity, you loose people.' -- Amy Cuddy*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-> *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*